madprops/airc/README.md

 Each bot is started individually with their own process.

+Bots have to be started or stopped manually by you.

 When you modify configs through commands, the files gets updated automatically.

 ---